-These disclosures cover IBBAInt and its subsidiaries (together the "IBBAInt Group").
+These disclosures cover the IBBAInt Group.

 The IBBAInt Group's ultimate parent company is Itaú Unibanco Holding S.A., a Brazilian corporation which, together with its consolidated subsidiaries, form the "Itaú Group".
 This holding company is subject to the regulation and supervision of the Central Bank of Brazil ("BACEN").